 Use this Spot method of focusing to hone in on your subject’s eyes for the most engaging portrait.

-Remember to then reframe your composition after focusing, as its unlikely your subject’s eyes are going to be in the dead centre of your picture anyway.
+Next, remember to reframe your composition after focusing.
+Because it’s unlikely your subject’s eyes are going to be in the dead centre of your picture.